Get Out of the House By Taking One of These Scenic New England Drives

 Continuing westward, you’ll pass through the town of North Adams, arriving in Williamstown shortly afterward.
 Williamstown is home to several historic places, including Williams College and the 1753 House, a replica of an 18th century home built to commemorate the town’s 200th anniversary in 1953.
 Mount Greylock State Reservation lies partly in Williamstown.

-Author’s Note: Due to the rapidly changing nature of state-issued travel advisories during the COVID-19 pandemic, be sure to check travel advisories for your state as well as for any state(s) you plan to visit before leaving home.
+Author’s Note: During the COVID-19 pandemic, be sure to check travel advisories for your state as well as for any state(s) you plan to visit before leaving home.
 Official information can be found at Mass.gov, NH.gov and Maine.gov.